rams1011/Lending-Club-Case-Study/README.md

 - Seaborn  	 - version 0.13.2

 ## Acknowledgements
-- This project was inspired by Upgrad live session and video turorials
+- This project was inspired by Upgrad live sessions and video turorials
 - Plots created in this project based on [Seaborn Documentation](https://seaborn.pydata.org/api.html)
 - Technical help from [Stackoverflow](https://stackoverflow.com/)